 Now you are all set for a successful employee advocacy software hunt!
 Companies like KPMG, DHL and Salesforce have already gone through their selection processes and decided to go with Smarp.
 Here’s what Marissa Kraines from Salesforce said about their selection process:

-Empower your employees to be your best brand ambassadors - book a demo!
+If you are looking to empower your employees to be your best brand ambassadors book a demo!